Rogan-afk/secure_password_for_webapps/README.md

-# a-simple-password-generator
- this password generator uses a few loops and lists along with functions from the random module. the password consists of "n" number of random letters, symbols and numbers .
+ the password consists of "n" number of random letters, symbols and numbers .
+Permutation and combinations are fairly large, making it decently secure.